newchuyalong/libgdx-learning/Message-Handling.md

 **IMPORTANT NOTE:**
 - **Pooling:**
 Keep in mind that telegrams are pooled so to limit garbage collection.
 Also any telegram is automatically released to the pool as soon as it has been dispatched and the handleMessage method of the recipient agent has returned.
-It means that **you should never keep a reference to the telegram**.
+This means that **you should never keep a reference to the telegram**.